samplemaker/freefem_matlab_octave_plot/README.md

 ## Exporting data from FreeFem++

-To create a plot from a FreeFem++ PDE simulation with Matlab/Octave, the mesh and the FE-Space function must be exported as ASCII data files.
-The FreeFem++ Mesh can easily be exported via the built-in `savemesh` command as follows:
+In order to create a plot from a FreeFem++ PDE simulation with Matlab / Octave the mesh and the FE-Space function must be written into ASCII data files.

+A FreeFem++ mesh can easily be exported via the built-in `savemesh` command as per follows:

 Saves a 2D Mesh:
 ```Matlab